Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: Introduction

-We define Eisenstein series for the combinatorial Laplacian on the Tits building of our rank 2 Kac--Moody group $G$.
-We can therefore make use of Haar measure for convergence of Eisenstein series.
-To define Eisenstein series, we start with the unipotent part of the minimal parabolic subgroup for the spherical $BN$--pair, choose a lattice subgroup of $G$ and define a discrete eigenfunction (quasi-character) on the spherical torus, extending it to the whole of $G$ via the Iwasawa decomposition.
+We define Eisenstein series for the combinatorial Laplacian on the Tits building of $G$.
+This allows us to use the Haar measure to establish the convergence of the Eisenstein series.
+To define Eisenstein series, we start with the unipotent part of the minimal parabolic subgroup for the spherical $BN$--pair, choose a lattice subgroup of $G$ and define a discrete eigenfunction (quasi-character) on the spherical torus.
+This function is extended to all of $G$ via the Iwasawa decomposition.
 We then average over an appropriate coset relative to a subgroup of the stabilizer of the standard apartment.

-For our `infinite dimensional' Kac--Moody group $G$, the `affine' Weyl group is infinite.
-To determine the constant term and to prove convergence of Eisenstein series for the rank 2 Kac--Moody group $G$, we avoid integrating over infinitely many Bruhat cells by associating a spherical building for $G$ with respect to a finite `spherical' Weyl group with corresponding Bruhat decomposition:
+For our Kac--Moody group $G$, the Weyl group is infinite.
+To determine the constant term and to prove convergence of Eisenstein series for the rank 2 Kac--Moody group $G$, we avoid integrating over infinitely many Bruhat cells by associating a spherical building for $G$ with respect to a finite `spherical' Weyl group with the corresponding Bruhat decomposition:

 where $\mathcal{B}$ is the stabilizer of the end of the fundamental apartment of the Tits building (see also \cite{CG}).

-Such spherical $BN$--pairs do not exist for higher rank hyperbolic Kac--Moody groups, as follows from the classification of spherical buildings, as in \cite{Ti4}, \cite{We}.
+Since the Weyl group in our Kac--Moody setting is infinite, determining the constant term and proving the convergence of Eisenstein series for $G$ requires avoiding integration over infinitely many Bruhat cells.
+We achieve this by associating a spherical building to $G$, using a finite ``spherical'' Weyl group and the corresponding Bruhat decomposition:

+where $\mathcal{B}$ is the stabilizer of the end of the fundamental apartment of the Tits building (see also \cite{CG}).

-There are several other ingredients which are crucial to our study of Eisenstein series.
-Our results depend heavily on the structure of the fundamental domain for a nonuniform lattice $\Gamma\leq G$.
-We conjecture this to have the structure of a finite core graph with finitely many cusps which are semi-infinite rays \cite{C}.
-We will work with the choice of lattice $\Gamma=P_1^-$ whose fundamental domain on the Tits building is a single vertex to which one cusp is attached, though our arguments will also work for other lattices in $G$, such as the minimal parabolic subgroup $B^-$.
-For meromorphic continuation of Eisenstein series, we will use an analog of the classical truncation operator of Arthur \cite{A} (Section ~\ref{trunc}).
-We also construct integral operators on the Tits building $X$ (Section~\ref{operators}).
+There are several other ingredients that are crucial to our study of Eisenstein series.
+Our results depend heavily on the structure of the fundamental domain for a non-uniform lattice $\Gamma\leq G$.
+We will work with the lattice $\Gamma=P_1^-$, whose fundamental domain on the Tits building is a single vertex to which one cusp ( a semi-infinite ray) is attached.